ezpinsky/HomeEats/README.md

 ## Application Architecture and Technologies Used

-HomeEats was built with a frontend server that that communicates via RESTful APIs with a backend server.
+HomeEats was built with a frontend server using React and Redux that that communicates via RESTful APIs with a backend express server.

 The backend server was created using the Express NodeJS framework.
 The express server makes use of a PostgreSQL database to store all data and uses [Sequelize ORM](https://sequelize.org/) to create relationships between data points for easy data retrieval.
 The application uses [csurf](https://www.npmjs.com/package/csurf) and [JWT](https://www.npmjs.com/package/jsonwebtoken) (Jason Web Token) to maintain user sessions and the security of the API.

-The frontend user interface was created using [react](https://www.npmjs.com/package/react) and [redux](https://www.npmjs.com/package/redux) with jsx and vanilla CSS.
+The frontend user interface was created using [react](https://www.npmjs.com/package/react) and [redux](https://www.npmjs.com/package/redux) as well ass styled with vanilla CSS.

 ## Frontend Overview